open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 This step includes the [Planet Tutorial](vi-planetapps.md), which explains the features of the application.

+* **Summary of Step 4:**
+    * In this step, you learn more about the planet community and all the different features that are included in them.
+You also get familiar with functions such as uploading resources to the community, updating your community, and taking a course.

 ## Step 5 - Keeping Fork Updated

 Follow the directions at [Git Repositories](vi-github-and-repositories.md) to keep your username.github.io and your local repository up to date.

+* **Summary of Step 5:**
+    * In this step, you learn the difference between the different levels of heirarchy within GitHub and your local repository, how to create your own local repository, and syncing a fork.

 ## Step 6 - GitHub Issues Tutorial